What Trump, Kim Jong Un were expected to discuss at historic summit in Singapore

 The meeting was slated to take place on June 12.

-"Sadly, based on the tremendous ander and open hostility displayed in your most recent statement, I feel it is inappropriate, at this time, to have this long-planned meeting," Trump said in a letter to Kim Jong Un.
+"Sadly, based on the tremendous anger and open hostility displayed in your most recent statement, I feel it is inappropriate, at this time, to have this long-planned meeting," Trump said in a letter to Kim Jong Un.

 Trump also thanked Kim for releasing three American prisoners who were held in North Korea, calling it a "beautiful gesture."